Project Leader, Masayuki Igarashi

-Tuberculosis (TB) has been a serious problem in the world.
-In 2008, the World Health Organization (WHO) reported the alarmig fact that incidence was 9.3 million and 1.3 million people dead becouse of TB.
+Tuberculosis (TB) is currently a serious problem that the world is facing.
+In 2008, the World Health Organization (WHO) reported the alarming fact that incidence was 9.3 million and 1.3 million people have died due to TB.

-Accompanied with a large number of patient, inadequate treatment or use of drug causes drug-resistance such as multi-drug resistant tuberculosis (MDR-TB) defined by resistance to isoniazid and rifampin and more virulent, extensively drug-resistant tuberculosis (XDR-TB).
-The latter TB is resistant to isoniazid and rifampin among first-line anti-tubercular drugs, fluoroquinolone, and one of three second-line drugs, capreomycin, kanamycin, and amikacin.
+Accompanied with a large number of patients, inadequate treatment or use of drugs lead to drug-resistance such as multi-drug resistant tuberculosis (MDR-TB) defined by resistance to isoniazid and rifampin and more virulent, extensively drug-resistant tuberculosis (XDR-TB).
+The latter TB is resistant to isoniazid and rifampicin among first-line anti-tubercular drugs, fluoroquinolone, and one of three second-line drugs, capreomycin, kanamycin, and amikacin.
 In such a serious situation, development of a new drug with new chemical structure and different mode of action compared with existing drugs is extremely desired.

-Our institute was established in 1962 by Dr Hamao Umezawa who discovered kanamycin, one of the second-line drugs above mentioned.
-Since then, we have continued to develop new drugs, especially been interested in anti-TB drugs.
+Our institute was established in 1962 by Dr. Hamao Umezawa who discovered kanamycin, one of the second-line drugs above mentioned.
+Since then, we have continued to develop new drugs, and have been especially interested in anti-TB drugs.

-In 2003, we discovered anti-TB antibiotics, caprazamycins produced by the Actinomycete strain, Streptomyces sp.
+In 2003, we discovered anti-TB antibiotics called caprazamycins, produced by the Actinomycete strain, Streptomyces sp.
 MK730-62F2.

 After the SAR, we chose CPZEN-45 as a TB-drug candidate.
 CPZEN-45 is effective against both sensitive and resistant strains of TB.

-In 2008, we joined "The Lilly TB Drug Discovery Initiative" and collaborate on further studies for developing this candidate in a short time.
+In 2008, we joined "The Lilly TB Drug Discovery Initiative" and collaborate on further studies for the rapid development of this candidate.